armcn/quickcheck/cran-comments.md

-This is a the second version submitted to CRAN.
+This is the first submission of version 0.1.0.

 ## Test Environments